 Starting recently, the United States government has made a major shake up on the travellers eligible for the Visa Waiver Program (VWP).
-Previously people were allowed to travel to the US for 90 days on an ESTA (or what I call a visa which isn't a visa) if they were citizens of one of 38 countries.
+Previously people were allowed to travel to the US for 90 days on an ESTA (or what I call a visa which isn't a visa) if they were citizens of one of the visa waiver countries.*

 Well now your eligibility is revoked and must apply for a US visa if either of these two conditions apply: